SPECIAL REPORT-Terrorized U.S. election workers get little help from law enforcement | Politics

 "EVERYONE WITH A GUN IS GOING TO BE AT YOUR HOUSE- AMERICANS LOOK AT THE NAME- ANOTHER JEW CAUGHT UP IN UNITED STATES VOTER FRAUD," read one Facebook message to Bluestein.
 Bluestein's boss, Schmidt, was targeted by a torrent of threats starting on Nov.
 11, when Schmidt appeared on CNN saying he had seen no evidence of widespread election fraud.
 The appearance sparked a Twitter tirade from Trump, who questioned whether Schmidt was really a Republican.

 Over the next month, Schmidt received multiple death threats, according to the messages reviewed by Reuters.
-Some targeted his wife, Margaret, a lawyer, or threatened his children by name.
+Some targeted his wife or threatened his children by name.
 One threat included a photo of his house taken from a real-estate website and said his family "will be fatally shot."
 "Cops can't help you," it went on.
 "Heads on spikes.
 Treasonous Schmidts."

 Police stationed officers outside Schmidt's home.
 His wife and children stayed with relatives for about a week, escorted by security detail.
 Schmidt's elderly parents also received extra security, in part because they live nearby and Schmidt and his father share the same name.
 Schmidt said the FBI has investigated the threats, and the agents took them seriously.
 Philadelphia's two other city commissioners, Lisa Deeley and Omar Sabir, both Democrats, also received death threats and police protection.
 Sabir said he spent several nights in October hiding out at a hotel.
 Deeley said she suffers occasional anxiety attacks as a result of the threats.